🌲 Front Range Plant FinderPlant finder

 Convallaria majalis

 Lily of the valley (Convallaria majalis) is a groundcover suited to the Colorado Front Range.
-It matures to about 6–12 in tall and 12–24 in wide, needs medium water, and prefers part to shade.
+It matures to about 6–12 in tall and 12–24 in wide, needs medium water, and prefers partial shade to dappled sun to deep shade.
 Spreads aggressively via rhizomes and is toxic if ingested (concern for pets/kids).
 Will eventually colonize an entire shaded bed.
 Plant where wandering is welcome and toxicity isn't a concern.

 Photos